Patch clamp: Tissue sectioning

+compresstome vibratome or microtomes is essential, in addition to patch clamp methods.
+By supplying thin, uniform tissue slices, these devices provide optimal electrode implantation.
+To prepare tissues for patch clamp studies in a way that ensures accurate and dependable recordings, researchers can select between using vibratomes for softer tissues and microtomes for tougher structures.
+Leica Biosystems, Carl Zeiss AG are the notable producer of these devices.

 Variations

 Several variations of the basic technique can be applied, depending on what the researcher wants to study.
 The inside-out and outside-out techniques are called "excised patch" techniques, because the patch is excised (removed) from the main body of the cell.
 Cell-attached and both excised patch techniques are used to study the behavior of individual ion channels in the section of membrane attached to the electrode.

 Whole-cell patch and perforated patch allow the researcher to study the electrical behavior of the entire cell, instead of single channel currents.
 The whole-cell patch, which enables low-resistance electrical access to the inside of a cell, has now largely replaced high-resistance microelectrode recording techniques to record currents across the entire cell membrane.

 Cell-attached patch

 For this method, the pipette is sealed onto the cell membrane to obtain a gigaseal (a seal with electrical resistance on the order of a gigaohm), while ensuring that the cell membrane remains intact.
 This allows the recording of currents through single, or a few, ion channels contained in the patch of membrane captured by the pipette.
 By only attaching to the exterior of the cell membrane, there is very little disturbance of the cell structure.
 Also, by not disrupting the interior of the cell, any intracellular mechanisms normally influencing the channel will still be able to function as they would physiologically.
 Using this method it is also relatively easy to obtain the right configuration, and once obtained it is fairly stable.

 For ligand-gated ion channels or channels that are modulated by metabotropic receptors, the neurotransmitter or drug being studied is usually included in the pipette solution, where it can interact with what used to be the external surface of the membrane.
 The resulting channel activity can be attributed to the drug being used, although it is usually not possible to then change the drug concentration inside the pipette.
 The technique is thus limited to one point in a dose response curve per patch.
 Therefore, the dose response is accomplished using several cells and patches.
 However, voltage-gated ion channels can be clamped successively at different membrane potentials in a single patch.
 This results in channel activation as a function of voltage, and a complete I-V (current-voltage) curve can be established in only one patch.
 Another potential drawback of this technique is that, just as the intracellular pathways of the cell are not disturbed, they cannot be directly modified either.